leonileo/Fleet-Ease/README.md

 ## Introduction
 Welcome to Fleet Ease, the Mini App for streamlined fleet management.
 This platform empowers businesses to efficiently monitor and manage their vehicles.
 Explore the live demo here.

-If you find this project insightful or have suggestions for improvement, feel free to connect with me on LinkedIn.
+If you find this project insightful or have suggestions for improvement, feel free to connect with me on LinkedIn. you can find the live demo [here](https://fleet-ease.onrender.com/).

 ## Figma file
 * [UI DESIGN](https://www.figma.com/design/WAPXVdS7fxbEd9EJ9e1Uvk/Fleet-Ease-ui-design?node-id=0-1&t=Jd3Rcu1Bg6r5zcxj-1)